International Bioacoustics Society

-The International Bioacoustics Council (IBAC) was founded in 1969 to encourage international participation throughout the field of bioacoustics.
+The International Bioacoustics Society (IBAC), formerly known as the International Bioacoustics Council, was founded in 1969 to encourage international participation throughout the field of bioacoustics.
 Given its multidisciplinary nature, IBAC aims to bring together biologists from different specialisms. as well as engineers, sound archivists, computer scientists and other interested parties to foster discussion, share knowledge and exchange ideas surrounding the subject of vocal communication in animals.